A comprehensive guide to understanding the ITR-4 Form

 b.
 Income from profession calculated under section 44ADA

 d.
-Income from One House Property (excluding the brought forward loss or loss to be carried forward cases under this head);
+Income from One House Property having income up to Rs 50 lakh (excluding the brought forward loss or loss to be carried forward cases under this head);

 e.
-Income from Other Sources (Excluding winning from lottery and income from horse races).
+Income from Other Sources having income up to Rs 50 lakh (Excluding winning from lottery and income from horse races).